 Bigger Is Better in Bed: Basically the only thing Dirk has going for him, despite his constant attempts to prove otherwise.

-Bittersweet Ending: The porn industry has changed greatly, and not exactly for the better, but the characters are eventually reunited as a family, Dirk kicks the drugs, and Amber, Reed and Rollergirl begin to spread their wings outside of being limited to working in the porn industry (Amber directs the commercial for Buck's hi-fi store, Reed launches a moderately successful magic act, and Rollergirl finally gets her high school diploma).
+Bittersweet Ending: The porn industry has changed greatly, and not exactly for the better, but the characters are eventually reunited as a family, Dirk kicks the drugs, and Amber, Reed and Rollergirl begin to spread their wings outside of being limited to working in the porn industry (Amber directs the commercial for Buck's hi-fi store, Reed launches a moderately successful magic act, and Rollergirl finally gets her GED).

 Black Dude Dies First: Buck is easing his way out of the porn business, and he and pregnant Jesse, who have had a business loan turned down by the bank because of their porn careers, console themselves with baked goods.
 Buck goes into a donut shop late one night, whereupon a guy comes in with a gun and demands the contents of the safe.
 Beautifully averted, in that the only other customer pulls a gun and shoots the stick-up guy, who in falling over shoots the customer, whose gun goes off in his dying hand and shoots the clerk, whose brains splatter all over Buck — who is unharmed.
-Traumatised but clear-headed, he grabs the bag full of the contents of the safe and hightails it out of there, subsequently using it to fund his own hi-fi outlet.
+Traumatised but clear-headed, he grabs the bag full of the contents of the safe and hightails it out of there, subsequently using it to fund the hi-fi outlet.

 Cluster F-Bomb: Jack and Rollergirl both drop one while beating the tar out of the frat boy who insults them during the abortive "On the Lookout" experiment.